amorphid/blackjack_object_oriented/README.md

 2. If a class had more than 6 methods, including the initialize method, try breaking it into two methods.
 3. If a method has more than 5 lines, break it's probably too big.
-4. If you have arrays within arrays, you're probably missing an array.
+4. If you have arrays within arrays, you're probably missing an object.
+5. Objects are abstractions that dare inspired by, not driven by, the physical world.
+  * Example:  If you have a card game with a single dealer and players that each hold the same kind of hand, you could use dealer true/false to determine how the hand gets used.
+6. Consider wrapping a collection of objects into a methods or class.
+  * Example:  You have a game class w/ @cards = [1,2,3,4,5].

 ## Philosophy
 1. The only way to write good code is to have written lots of bad code.